 Technology Adoption.
-Throughout the 70s, the Korean government campaigned for adopting "scientific approaches to agriculture practices" (10 years CITE).
+Throughout the 1970s, the Korean government campaigned for adopting "scientific approaches to agriculture practices" (The Ministry of Home Affairs 1980).
 A particular emphasis was put on expanding the adoption of mechanical tillers.
 A tiller's main function is to stir and pulverize the soil before planting, but it can also be customized to perform other tasks such as transporting materials or threshing grains.
 Tillers are still widely used as multi-functional vehicles in rural regions of Korea.
 According to the agricultural census, the share of households with mechanical tillers climbed from 0.3% in 1970 to 10.5% in 1980.